gauravdangi/Algorithms/README.md

 ## Problems and their implementations

-Algorithms implementations in C, C++, Java, etc
+Implementations in C, C++, Java, etc

 ## Happy Coding :)